SANTA Switch: How To Flip The Focus This Christmas

 Born in Patara, a land that is part of present-day Turkey, circa 280 A.D., a man left with a large sum of money when his parents passed away used it to help the poor.
 After his death in 344, the legend of his generosity grew.
 St. Nicholas transformed into the fabled character Santa Claus, the beloved old man who brings presents to children around the world on Christmas Eve.
 Over the years, while advertising and culture have popularized the image of the jolly, red-suited sleigh operator, many influences have made Santa what he is today.

-It’s surprising how easy it can be to get caught up in the commercialization of Christmas and lose sight of what is truly important.
+And it’s surprising how easy it can be to get caught up in the commercialization of Christmas and lose sight of what is truly important.

 I’m guilty of working tirelessly to try and set the right tone and atmosphere for my family during the holiday, without thinking beyond what lies inside and what hangs outside the four walls of our home.